-TE Darren Waller recording four receptions to surpass Tim Brown for the most receptions (41) by a player in franchise history through the first six games of the season.
-Waller currently ranks second in the NFL among tight ends with 37 receptions.
+TE Darren Waller recording four receptions to tie Tim Brown for the most receptions (37) by a player in franchise history through the first five weeks of the season.

-Waller recording at least five receptions for the fifth game of 2019.
+Waller recording at least five receptions for the fifth consecutive game.

-Waller leading or tying for the team lead in receptions for the sixth consecutive week.
+Waller leading the team in receptions for the fifth consecutive week.